healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-foldaway-electric-skillet-06857.md

 *   Cleaning and Storing (30%) - **9.5**/undefined

-The foldaway feature of the Presto 06857 makes it much easier to clean and store compared to most other electric skillets.
-The rigid base and the sheer weight of the skillet makes it feel very sturdy while using.
+The foldaway feature of the Presto 06857 makes it one of the easiest skillets to clean and store.
+Additionally, we found the rigid base and the sheer weight of the skillet to be very sturdy while cooking.

 ### 9.5 - Ease of Use

 <img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/presto-foldaway-electric-skillet-06857-ease-use-clti2zyhg002lwz88at0wgy0x.jpg" alt="The base of Presto Foldaway Non-Stick Electric Skillet 06857 clips off and the pan can be lifted up." width="300px" height="200px">

-The thermostat fit nicely and the temperatures were precise (+3).
-However, the indicator light is lowered below the surface of the thermostat so it can be slightly difficult to see under bright lighting.
+It is always a great start when the thermostat fits nicely and the temperatures are precise (+3).
+However, the indicator light is below the surface of the thermostat so it can be slightly difficult to see under bright lighting.

-The skillet’s exterior didn’t get too hot while cooking, so as long as you have your hands on the handles, you won’t risk burning yourself (+3).
-Also, be careful not to accidentally detach the pan while carrying.
+The skillet’s exterior never gets hot in a way to risk burning yourself (+3).
+However, you shouldn’t carry a hot pan without it being attached to the base.
+Make sure you grip the handles well and be careful not to accidentally trigger the safety clips.

-The base was flat and had anti-slip pads so everything remained rigid no matter how hard we rocked the skillet (+3).
-The lid can be slightly heavy but it’s not too much of a problem.
+While cooking or stirring vigorously you don’t have to worry about the pan moving because the perfectly flat base has very sturdy anti-slip pads (+3).
+We did feel the lid to be slightly heavy, but easily manageable nonetheless.

 ### 9.5 - Cleaning and Storing

 <img src="https://cdn.healthykitchen101.com/reviews/images/electric-skillets/presto-foldaway-electric-skillet-06857-cleaning-storing-clti2zxtw002fwz887ltx6049.jpg" alt="With handles folded in, the base of the Presto Foldaway Non-Stick Electric Skillet 06857 fits into the pan." width="300px" height="200px">

-The pan releases food without a problem, so all we needed to do after the testing was to give the skillet a quick hand-washing with warm water and some dishwashing liquid (+6).
-This applied to the grease and/or melted butter that got to the nooks and crannies on the pan’s textured surface as well.
-With handles folded in, the base fits into the pan, making storing quick and effortless (+3).
+As one can expect from a good non-stick pan, the food released easily and all that was required was a quick, mild-soapy hand wash (+6).
+Also, grease from the nooks and crannies along the textured surface cleaned out nicely too.

+The coolest feature is how the base handles fold in and then the entire removable base just fits inside the pan —making storing quick and easy (+3).